Bisonai/orakl-docs/node-operators-guide/orakl-network-helmchart.md

 + Typically, we'll create a database called `orakl` and proceed from there

-+ make sure for security reason not to use admin account. create new user for the databse.
++ make sure for security reason not to use admin account. create new user for the database.

 + `ENCRYPT_PASSWORD` : You can set the key to any key you want as the conversion key.
 When the reporter's private key is stored in the database, it is encrypted and stored with this key.